The open-source philosophy

 In some areas, some degree of co-ordination is required.
 For example, anyone is free to make changes to OmegaT's program code and to submit these changes to the development team.
 Only if they are considered beneficial for OmegaT's users, however, will the development team include them in OmegaT.
-This ensures that the users' interests are protected, and has also resulted in OmegaT being awarded the Softpedia "100% clean" guarantee.
+This ensures that the users' interests are protected, and has also resulted in OmegaT being awarded the Softpedia "100% FREE" guarantee.

 Development of OmegaT